 First, you’ll want to clear and sanitize your countertop space, creating distinct zones for kitchen organization.
 Set up your cutting board on the left, mixing bowls in the center, and your wok or large skillet on the right.
 This flow makes ingredient preparation much smoother.

-Next, gather all your tools: a sharp knife, measuring spoons, wooden spatula, and tongs.
+Next, gather all your tools: a sharp knife, measuring spoons, a wooden spatula, and tongs.
 Nothing’s worse than scrambling for utensils once your wok is sizzling hot!

 Finally, arrange your pre-measured ingredients in small bowls according to when you’ll use them.
 I like to line mine up like a cooking show – it makes me feel like a pro chef while ensuring I don’t forget anything in the heat of the moment.